Merdeka/Home-Automation/JeeNode-RF12B_PlantNode/README.md

 - Soil Moisture
 - Temperature
 - Light
-- Battery status
+- CO

-Hardware used is a JeeNode with RF12B and 3xAA Battery pack
+Hardware used is a JeeNode with RF12B